Glacier National Park (U.S.): Glaciers

 After the end of the Little Ice Age in 1850, the glaciers in the park retreated moderately until the 1910s.
 Between 1917 and 1941, the retreat rate accelerated and was as high as 330 ft per year for some glaciers.
 A slight cooling trend from the 1940s until 1979 helped to slow the rate of retreat and, in a few cases, even advanced the glaciers over ten meters.
 However, during the 1980s, the glaciers in the park began a steady period of loss of glacial ice, which continues as of 2010.
 In 1850, the glaciers in the region near Blackfoot and Jackson Glaciers covered 5337 acre, but by 1979, the same region of the park had glacier ice covering only 1828 acre.
 Between 1850 and 1979, 73% of the glacial ice had melted away.
 At the time the park was created, Jackson Glacier was part of Blackfoot Glacier, but the two have separated into individual glaciers since.

 It is unknown how glacial retreat may affect the park's ecosystems beyond the broad concept of creating new problems over time, and intensifying or exacerbating existing challenges.
 There is concern over negative impacts, such as the loss of habitat for plant and animal species that are dependent on cold water.
 Less glacial melt reduces stream level flow during the dry summer and fall seasons, and lowers water table levels overall, increasing the risk of forest fires.
 The loss of glaciers will also reduce the aesthetic appeal that glaciers provide to visitors.
-Relative to the unpredictability of emerging science, misinformation began to circulate in the news media and on social media in early to mid-2019, claiming that Montana Park had discreetly removed or changed placards, movies, brochures, and other literature warning that the park's glaciers would be gone by 2020.
+Relative to the unpredictability of emerging science, misinformation began to circulate in the news media and on social media in early to mid-2019, claiming that the Park Service had discreetly removed or changed placards, movies, brochures, and other literature warning that the park's glaciers would be gone by 2020.
 Apparently, the event was triggered when the Park Service began updating their on-site placards to reflect the latest scientific findings.
-The "gone by 2020" date on one placard was replaced with, "When they will completely disappear, however, depends on how and when we act.”
-Another placard states, "Some glaciers melt faster than others, but one thing is consistent: the glaciers in the park are shrinking.”
+The "gone by 2020" date on one placard was replaced with, "When they will completely disappear, however, depends on how and when we act."
+Another placard states, "Some glaciers melt faster than others, but one thing is consistent: the glaciers in the park are shrinking."